The Scottish Parliament recently played host to an exhibit from the Balfour Project on British historic involvement in Palestine.

 Nearing a century since the Balfour Declaration was made, the Balfour Project want to mark the date by promoting understanding, repentance and a commitment to integrity in relation to British and Palestinian people.

 I have always been passionate about the situation in Palestine, having being very affected by my visit to the area.
-This project teaches us about a very important and relevant period of history, and you can find out more from its website.
+This project teaches us about a very important and relevant period of history, and you can find out more from this website.